taplytics/taplytics-ios-sdk/EXPERIMENTS.md

 ### Dynamic Variables

 Taplytics variables are values in your app that are controlled by experiments.
 Changing the values can update the content or functionality of your app.
 Variables are reusable between experiments and operate in one of two modes: synchronous or asynchronous.
+If logging is enabled, logs will show the value when a variable has been set or updated.

 #### Synchronous